parrt/cs652/projects/Java-REPL.md

 # Deliverables

-You must deliver jInterp.java that contains a main() method that embodies the interpreter we demo class and described above.
+You must deliver JavaREPL.java that contains a main() method that embodies the interpreter we demo class and described above.

 # Submission